 Your budget is under $100/month and you serve walk-in customers?

-ScanQueue (free plan) or Waitlist Me (free/low-cost).
-ScanQueue if you want QR code check-in and SMS; Waitlist Me if you want the absolute simplest tool.
+ScanQueue (free plan, QR code + WhatsApp + Voice AI) or Waitlist Me (free, bare-bones).
+ScanQueue if you want modern features; Waitlist Me if you want the absolute simplest tool.

 You need both appointments and walk-in management?